chromatone/chromatone.center/content/theory/color/models/perceptual/index.md

 ## Interactive HSL, LCH and HWB color mixer

-Choose any of the models by clicking on it's name.
-You can define a hue for the color by clicking on it's sector and then change two other parameters either by dragging the bars on the side or just swiping across the circle.
+Choose any of the models by clicking on its name.
+You can define a hue for the color by clicking on its sector and then change two other parameters either by dragging the bars on the side or just swiping across the circle.
 Top-down motion is for the L (W) component and right-left is for the other one.

 <color-hsl />